 To say this year has been a challenging one is an understatement.
 Still, we’ve made it to the end intact; looking back, we can see we have so much to be thankful for.
 Not the least of which is the marketing ROI we’ve been able to achieve for our clients in 2020.

 When the pandemic hit, OBI Creative scrambled like everyone else to rapidly shift to a fully remote work environment.
 (The move was made all the more painful by the fact that we had just christened our newly minted Omaha headquarters office in the Lumberyard District.)

 We learned how to use Google Hangouts and Slack (and then later, Zoom and Teams) efficiently.

 We set up creative work at home environments and discovered new meanings to the term “multitasking.”

-We assembled a Return to Work Taskforce and realized there weren’t many documents available to help professional firms plan a return to an office setting.
+Finally, we assembled a Return to Work Taskforce and realized there weren’t many documents available to help professional firms plan a return to an office setting.

-So we created COVID campaign materials and made them available to anyone who wanted them, completely free of charge, because we know getting people back to work safely is the best way to support our local communities and economy.
+So, we created COVID campaign materials and made them available to anyone who wanted them, completely free of charge, because we know getting people back to work safely is the best way to support our local communities and economy.

 Speaking of Work, Here Are a Few Good Ones From 2020.

 We relish every opportunity we have to support the growth and success of our clients’ businesses.
 But because we know you won’t read a novel, we’re cherry picking a few projects that achieved demonstrable ROI in 2020 — something of which we are most proud.

 DIY Lava Lamps and Long Duration Isometrics at the Virtual JCC